hydna/hydna-text/introduction.md

 ### Streams

-A stream is a connection to Hydna that can be used to send and receive messages (it can also be used to send and receive signals, more about that below).
+Hydna is built around the concept of *streams*.
+A stream is a connection identified by an *address* that can be used to send and receive messages (it can also be used to send and receive signals, more about that below).

-Streams are identified by a URI (hostname + stream address).
-Can be opened in R, W or E mode.

-### Messages
+An important distinction to make is that a stream is synonymous with a connection; there can be hundreds of open streams over the same connection.

+Streams are typically recognized as a *URI* following the format:

+    <host>[:port][/stream address][?token]

+You encountered the *URI* `demo.hydna.net/1234` in the example above.

 ### Behaviors

-Behaviors are one of the pillarstones of Hydna.
+Behaviors are one of the pillarstones of Hydna and can be used to set up rules for how Hydna should behave when streams are opened or when signals are dispatched.

+Standard library.
+Plugins.

 Behaviors are powerful.
 No need to write a server.
 Can be used for logging, authentication, backend plugins etc.

 ### Transports

-A transport is a means of communicating over Hydna.
-There are a few different transports clients can use to exchange messages over Hydna; each with slightly different traits:
+A transport is a means of transfering data over Internet.
+There are a few different transports clients can use to exchange messages over Hydna; each with their individual traits:

 - Hermes Binary Protocol (fast, not supported in browsers without using Flash)
 - Web Sockets (fast, not supported by all browsers and devices)